Harry Pregerson: Honors

-In 2002 the California Legislature named the freeway interchange between I-110 and I-105 as the "Judge Harry Pregerson Interchange" in honor of Pregerson, the longest-serving judge in the history of the Ninth Circuit.
+In 2002, the California Legislature named the freeway interchange between I-110 and I-105 as the "Judge Harry Pregerson Interchange" in honor of Pregerson, the longest-serving judge in the history of the Ninth Circuit.
 When district judge, he supervised the settlement of the federal lawsuit against the Century Freeway, enabling the construction of the interchange.
 Judge Pregerson's name is now on signs at the interchange.
 In 1992 the UCLA Alumni Association awarded Pregerson "Community Service Award" for his efforts helping homeless families to house in Salvation Army shelters.

 As a World War II veteran, Pregerson was an advocate for veterans' interests, and has worked on behalf of homeless veterans.
-In 2001 the Department of Veterans Affairs honored him and the then-Acting Secretary Hershel Gober and presented Pregerson with a token of appreciation with the VA seal.
+In 2001, the Department of Veterans Affairs honored him and the then-Acting Secretary Hershel Gober and presented Pregerson with a token of appreciation with the VA seal.

 Personal life

-Pregerson was the child of Ukrainian Jewish immigrants.
-His wife, Bernardine, is a microbiologist.
-Pregerson's son, Dean Pregerson, is a federal district judge for the United States District Court for the Central District of California.
-His daughter, Katie Rodan, is a dermatologist and cofounder of a skin-care brand.
+His wife, Bernardine, was a microbiologist.
+They had two children, son Dean Pregerson, a federal district judge for the United States District Court for the Central District of California, and daughter Katie Rodan, a dermatologist and co-founder of a skin-care brand.
 Pregerson died on November 25, 2017, from respiratory problems.